abdo754/AbdulsBookStore/AbdulsBookStore/README.txt

         public const string Proc_CoverTyp_Delete = "usp_DeleteCoverType";

-6:09  i have adjuted the ProductController for an updsert to make add images path for it to accuess
+6:09  i have adjuted the ProductController for an updsert to make add images path for it to accuess 6:34 i have add new update list in upsert in Prduct folder